conorbmurphy/Predicting-Seizures/README.md

 I tried the following techniques:

-1. *Logistic Regression:* using L1 regularization due to high dimensionality of data set
+1. *Logistic Regression:* using L1 regularization due to high dimensionality of the data set
 2. *Random Forest:* with grid search to tune parameters
 3. *Gradient Boosting:* using the XGBoost implementation with nominal adjustments
 4. *SVM:* Using both Radial Basis Function (RBF) and linear kernels.
 I tried a linear kernel to reduce overfitting however the RBF still outperformed it on the training and validation sets.